George Washington Duke: In the ring! In the ring! Tommy Gunn only fights in the ring!

 Rocky: Sue me for what?

 - Old Master: Rocky, now Older and Wiser himself, attempts to be this to Tommy Gunn, but it doesn't go nearly as well through no fault of Rocky's.
-He gave his best effort, but the sport, and particularly the corruption at its top levels, had passed him by since he stepped out of the ring, and Gunn didn't have the sense to realize that Rocky (unlike George Washington Duke) sincerely had his best interests in mind.
+He gave his best effort, but the sport, and particularly the corruption at its top levels, had passed him by since he stepped out of the ring.
+On top of that Gunn didn't have the sense to realize that Rocky ,unlike George Washington Duke, sincerely had his best interests in mind.

-- Reality Ensues: Seemed to be the mission statement during the production of the film.
+- Seemed to be the mission statement during the production of the film.
 Of course Rocky's crappy defense and countless headshots would result in brain damage.
 Of course his lousy bum of a brother-in-law would screw things up.
-Of course his criminal record would come back and bite him (it prevents him from doing endorsements).
+Of course his criminal record would come back and bite him as it prevents him from doing endorsements.